Azure/fta-aks-operations/articles/patching-upgrade.md

 ## How AKS upgrade works

-AKS takes the following process to upgrade an AKS cluster (with default max surge).
+AKS takes the following process to upgrade an AKS cluster (with default max surge which is 1).

 - A buffer node with the specified Kubernetes version is added to the cluster.
 - An old node is cordoned and drained.